Dritan Baholli

 Dritan Baholli (born 23 July 1974) is an Albanian football coach and a former professional footballer.

 He has been assistant manager and fitness coach at Austrian Bundesliga side Rapid Vienna.

 Club career

-Born in Tiranë, Baholli played for Albanian giants SK Tirana and Partizani Tirana in the 1990s before moving to Austria to play for several Austrian lower league clubs.
+Born in Tirana, Baholli played for Albanian giants SK Tirana and Partizani Tirana in the 1990s before moving to Austria to play for several Austrian lower league clubs.

 International career

 Baholli made his debut for Albania in an April 1996 friendly match against Bosnia and Hercegovina.
 It proved to be his only international game.